aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/cells-data/hyperlinks/editing-hyperlinks-of-worksheet/_index.md

 type: docs
 weight: 330
 url: /javascript-cpp/editing-hyperlinks-of-worksheet/
-description: Learn how to edit hyperlinks of Worksheet through the Aspose.Cells for JavaScript via C++ API.
+description: Learn how to edit hyperlinks of a worksheet using Aspose.Cells for JavaScript via the C++ API.
 keywords: Edit Hyperlinks, Edit Hyperlinks of Worksheet, Edit hyperlink of Cell, Access all the hyperlinks of the worksheet
 ---